mechanist01/claude-sidebar/README.md

 ## Support

-For support, please open an issue on GitHub or contact [your-contact-info].
+For support, please open an issue on GitHub.

 ---